heliotrope3n/the-energy-chronicles/_posts/2017-11-20-Intro-To-Energy-and-Solar-Roofs.md

 ## Today I learned...

 Solar roofs have tremendous potential to save us on energy, but it will be a long and complicated process to implement on everyone's houses.
+Today's solar panels are not the most reliable, but as technology improves we should be able to capture more energy and convert it more efficiently.
+It this was done, it would reduce the need for fossil fuels and possibly solve the world's energy problem - there's almost unlimited energy from the sun.

 ![Tesla Solar Roof](https://www.tesla.com/sites/default/files/images/marketing/tesla-solar.jpg){: .fullwidth }